EdinburghNLP/awesome-hallucination-detection/README.md

 ### [Q²: Evaluating Factual Consistency in Knowledge-Grounded Dialogues via Question Generation and Question Answering](https://arxiv.org/abs/2104.08202)
 - **Metrics:** Q² is a metric itself, and it is compared with F1 token-level overlap, Precision and Recall, Q² w/o NLI, E2E NLI, Overlap, BERTScore, and BLEU.
-- **Datasets:** WoW which contains dialogues in which a bot needs to respond to useri nputs in a knowledgeable way; Topical-Chat, a human-human knowledge-grounded conversation dataset; Dialogue NLI, a dataset based on the Persona-Chat dialogue task consisting of premise-hypothesis pairs.
+- **Datasets:** WoW which contains dialogues in which a bot needs to respond to user inputs in a knowledgeable way; Topical-Chat, a human-human knowledge-grounded conversation dataset; Dialogue NLI, a dataset based on the Persona-Chat dialogue task consisting of premise-hypothesis pairs.

 ### [Do We Know What We Don’t Know?
 Studying Unanswerable Questions beyond SQuAD 2.0](https://aclanthology.org/2021.findings-emnlp.385.pdf)
 - **Metrics:** EM on All, "Has answer", and "IDK"